Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

 For now , we do not support [WebHook-Request-Rate](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#414-webhook-request-rate) and [WebHook-Request-Callback](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#413-webhook-request-callback).

-## Web PubSub Service Atrribute Extension
+## Web PubSub CloudEvents Attribute Extension
 <a name="extension"></a>

 > It was also noted that the HTTP specification is now following a similar pattern by no longer suggesting that extension HTTP headers be prefixed with X-.

-This extension defines attributes used by Web PubSub Service for every event it produces.
+This extension defines attributes used by Web PubSub for every event it produces.

 ### Attributes